TheDenis274/lag_switch/readme.md

 *Denis274Real's* Lag Switch
 =========================
+Macro to stop internet.
+It's useful for making glitches in roblox.
 Usage
 -----
-Press *Alt + [* to stop internet connection, after some time it will reconnect automatically.
+Press *Alt + [* to stop internet for a second.
+Press *Alt + ]* to stop internet for a few seconds.
+Do not close macro before it restores internet.